 Dogs don't really like vegetables in general, and so, to serve okra, you can mix it along with their food in bite-sized, unnoticeable portions.

 Vegetables don’t really do that much for dogs, as the latter tends to lean more to meat for nutrients.
-If you think that your dog doesn’t like it in the first try, you might want to completely ditch the food as a whole and look for healthier alternatives.
+If you think that your dog doesn’t like it in the first try, you might want to completely ditch the food as a whole and look for healthier alternatives such as radishes or even bagels.

 If you want other healthy options to feed your dog, you check on other foods such as fish, lean meat, or whole grains.